 Watkins Glen Gorge Trail

-There are several points of interest along the trail that are marked with signs.
-This is particularly helpful to figure out where exactly you are on the trail map and how much further you have to go!
+Several points of interest along the trail are marked with signs.
+This is particularly helpful for figuring out where exactly you are on the trail map and how much further you have to go!
 These include Sentry Bridge, Cavern Cascade, Glen Cathedral, Central Cascade, Rainbow Falls, and Mile Point Bridge.

 Swimming